guanjinquan/CXRTrek/README.md

-# CXRTrek
+# Interpreting Chest X-rays Like a Radiologist: A Clinical Reasoning Benchmark

-Interpreting Chest X-rays Like a Radiologist: A Benchmark with Clinical Reasoning, release the dataset and the model weight
+The open dataset (CXRTrek) and Chest X-ray Visual Large Language Model (CXRTrekNet) is coming soon.